 Targets: Transverse abdomen (deep core muscles below your rectus abdomen or six pack ab muscles), lower abs and hip flexors.

-Targets: Rectus abdominis (six pack ab muscles), obliques, and transverse abs.
+Targets: Rectus abdominis (six pack ab muscles), obliques and transverse abs.

-The deadbug is a great beginner ab exercise because it’s easy on your neck and back (both neck and back stay resting on the mat throughout this exercise).
+The deadbug is a great beginner ab exercise because it’s easy on your neck and back (both the neck and back stay resting on the mat throughout this exercise).

 Targets: Obliques, transverse abs, upper abs and lower abs.

-Targets: The entire core from head to toe including — deep transverse abs, upper abs, lower abs, and lower back.
+Targets: The entire core from head to toe including deep transverse abs, upper abs, lower abs and lower back.